UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

 **Snowfall, blowing snow occurence and wind-induced snow metamorphism**: Blowing snow occurrence detection depends mainly on :

 #.
-The parameterization linking surface properties to threshold friction velocity u∗t
+The parameterization linking surface properties to threshold friction velocity
 #.
-The properties of snowfall (in terms on microstructure and possibly density).
+The properties of snowfall (in terms on microstructure and possibly density)

 An important thing to know is that :